interledger/rfcs/0000-route-broadcasting-protocol/0000-route-broadcasting-protocol.md

   - The `data` of the ILP packet is empty (size: 0)

 ### ASN.1 Definition
-The ASN.1 definition of ILP packets is described in [InterledgerProtocol.asn](../asn1/InterledgerProtocol.asn) and Route Broadcasting Protocol data is in [RouteBroadcastingProtocol.asn](./RouteBroadcastingProtocol.asn) as well.
+The ASN.1 definition of ILP packets is described in [InterledgerProtocol.asn](../asn1/InterledgerProtocol.asn) and Route Broadcasting Protocol data is in [RouteBroadcastingProtocol.asn](./RouteBroadcastingProtocol.asn).

 ### Encoding Rule
-How ASN.1 types are written into binary is described in [Notes on OER Encoding](../0030-notes-on-oer-encoding/0030-notes-on-oer-encoding.md).
+All ASN.1 types are encoded using [Octet Encoding Rules](../0030-notes-on-oer-encoding/0030-notes-on-oer-encoding.md) as is the norm with all Interledger protocols.